joakimhedberg/Indeni-CodeQual/vscode/README.md

 Code quality checker for Indeni .ind scripts

 # Credits
+* Patrik Jonsson
-## Patrik Jonsson for coming up with the code quality idea in the first place and putting alot of work in the base that i've copy-pasted
+    * For coming up with the code quality idea in the first place and putting alot of work in the base that i've copy-pasted
+* Hawkeye Parker
-## Hawkeye Parker for helping to keep the project alive and up-to-date
+    * For helping to keep the project alive and up-to-date
+* Joakim Hedberg
-## Joakim Hedberg for stealing a great idea putting it into this tool
+    * For stealing a great idea putting it into this tool

 # Features